brunoclpinto/BUFY/docs/design_overview.md

    - `LedgerManager::load` (or `load_from_path`) reads JSON, deserializes into a `Ledger`, runs migrations, refreshes recurrence metadata, validates references (issues are surfaced as CLI warnings), and stores the current ledger in memory.
    - The CLI records the ledger name/path, resets active simulations, and updates the global config’s `last_opened_ledger`.
 3. **Backup / Restore**
-   - `backup-ledger` is an alias for `LedgerManager::backup`, giving the user an explicit restore point with slugged filenames.
+   - `ledger backup` is a thin wrapper over `LedgerManager::backup`, giving the user an explicit restore point with slugged filenames.
-   - `restore-ledger` copies the selected snapshot into place (also backing up the current file for safety) and immediately reloads it so the user sees the resulting warnings/migrations.
+   - `ledger restore` copies the selected snapshot into place (also backing up the current file for safety) and immediately reloads it so the user sees the resulting warnings/migrations.
 4. **Script mode**
-   - Scripted flows (tests or automation) often chain commands such as `new-ledger Demo monthly` / `save-ledger demo`.
+   - Scripted flows (tests or automation) often chain commands such as `ledger new Demo monthly` / `ledger save-ledger demo`.
 Because script mode runs non-interactively, all prompts fall back to defaults or require explicit arguments.

 The combination of atomic writes, JSON readability, migration hooks, and CLI feedback ensures we can evolve the schema without breaking older ledgers or requiring manual interventions.